 I’ve been hearing a lot about sensory bags lately.
 I searched them on Pinterest and every post seems to be 50+ sensory bags.
 It’s all a bit overwhelming.
 I’m thinking…all I need is a simple post telling me how to make one of these things.
-Generally I skip the DIY as they general turn out to be Pinterest fails, but these seemed easy enough to make and would provide fun and low cost entertainment for my 6 month old.
+Generally, I skip the DIY as they generally turn out to be Pinterest fails, but these seemed easy enough to make and would provide fun and low-cost entertainment for my 6-month-old.

 From what I gathered you just throw whatever you want in a ziploc bag, suspend in hair gel or oil if you like, and seal them up with some duct tape to ensure nothing comes leaking out onto little hands.

 So I started with a trip to the dollar store.
 I was able to pick up all these items, everything I need to make the bags for about $10.
 The essentials are some freezer size ziploc bags, duct tape, and some hair gel.
 Then you can pick up whatever random assortment of items you think will be fun or use leftover arts and crafts items from around the house.
 I actually had the glittery stuff in my desk.

 Create Your Sensory Bags

 Make sure to include your little one while you make the bags.
 My daughter had a great time watching me put them together and then I could hand them off to her as I finished.
 (Just make sure they can’t reach any of the little pieces that you’re using for the bags.)
 Fill the bags with an assortment of items and then tape them all the way around with the duct tape to give them a really good seal.
 I made these four.
 I only used the hair gel in one bag.